repetitioestmaterstudiorum/trees-vs-nns/README.md

 - dropping instead of filling empty rows increases review text sentiment prediction by .5%, but decreases title sentiment prediction by ~1%.
 It decreases Random Forest tabular accuracy by 2%, and increases accuracies for Logistic Regression, Gradient Boosting, and XGBoosst by ~.2-.5 %
 - after a switch to one hot encoding of categories, ensuring consistent transformation across datasets (fit on train, transform on all datasets with the same encoder), accuracy results are unexpected...
 Random Forest: -3%, Logistic Regression: -.5%, Gradient Boosting: +.1%, XGBoost: -.7%.
 I can only conclude that either I made a mistake (but I double-checked that I didn't) or the perviously wrongly encoded categories happened to make the results slightly better by chance
 - tabular accuracies are slighly worse for tree models and slighly better for Logistic Regression without the categorical columns data in X
--
+- dropping the Reviev Text Sentiment (with ~55% accuracy predicting Rating) increases boosted tree models' accuracy slightly, Random Forest by 2%, and the Linear Regression does not converge anymore (with 10000 max_iter, like before) but the accuracy doesn't decrease more than 1%.
+Very interesting result

 ### Next Ideas

-- drop Review Text and compare (because does not reach more than majority class accuracy -> ~55%)
+- drop Review Text and Title
+- make correlation matrices
 - think about adding vectorized title and review text as columns instead of prior sentiment extraction
+- hyperparameter tuning with wandb